 How do you actually sell to them?

-The question is: how do you convert an interested person, a lead, into a paying customer?
+The question is: how do you convert an interested person, a lead, into a paying patient?

 You need to turn them into prospects, qualify them, and then get them to pay you for your product or service.